BeautifulTovarisch/ds-guided-intro/README.md

 posed numerous challenges to programmers seeking to build correct and scalable applications.
 Unfortunately, opinions on how to approach such tasks vary wildly, and easily accessible resources (blogs, articles, etc.) tend to offer little in the way of rigorous discussion and depth of understanding.
-This tends to result in a great deal of confusion and insecurity among software engineers looking to enrich their skillsets to meet the demands of modern organizations.
+This in turn results in a great deal of confusion and insecurity among software engineers looking to enrich their skillsets to meet the demands of modern organizations.